-The Forum — Spatial Data Analysis is an inter-area research group that deals with the documentation and analysis of spatial data gathered from documentation, landscape analyses and reconstructions.
+The Forum — Spatial Data Analysis was an inter-area research group that dealed with the documentation and analysis of spatial data gathered from documentation, landscape analyses and reconstructions.

-Besides the actual work of data collection in archaeology and cultural heritage in connection with investigations of geo-physics, soil science, pollen analysis, and remote sensing, the forum also fosters the extension of traditional methods, the development of new analytical methods, and their use in field excavations and other settings.
+Besides the work of data collection in archaeology and cultural heritage in connection with investigations of geo-physics, geo-sciences, and remote sensing, the forum also fostered the extension of traditional methods, the development of new analytical methods, and their use in field excavations and other settings.

-The idea behind the forum is to compare and apply similar methods in different projects of Topoi by clearly transcend the boundaries of research areas.
-This will create a space for interaction between quantitative analysis approaches and cultural historical issues, thus promoting interdisciplinary co-operation within the cluster.
+The idea behind the forum was to compare and apply similar methods in different projects of Topoi by clearly transcend the boundaries of research areas.
+This created a space for interaction between quantitative analysis approaches and cultural historical issues, thus promoting interdisciplinary co-operation within the cluster.

 The Forum supported projects through training, workshops, and hands-on analytical assistance.
 Hardware and software was provided on high performance computers in the Topoi GIS Lab and included a number of proprietary and open source GIS (Geographic Information Systems) as well as CAD and image processing programs.
 The lab was also used for experiments and development.
 In addition, the sediment geochemical laboratory at the Institute of Physical Geography at Freie Universität Berlin created an archive of landscape and environmental history by analyzing data from a wide variety of Topoi research projects and using it to reconstruct spatial-temporal patterns.
 Additionally, this laboratory developed new geo-scientific methods and devices for geo-archaeological applications – such as a portable energy-dispersive X-ray flourescence (p-ED-XRF) spectrometer which was refined for analyzing of split sediment cores (link to publication: Hoelzmann etal (2017).